 The church’s organ on the west (front) elevation is reportedly a gift from Jersey City financier General William Christian Heppenheimer (Graham 44).
 Active in local and state banking and politics¸ he was a close associate of Mayor Hague.
 Heppenheimer was the founder and chairman of the board of the Trust Company of New Jersey and a member of the Port of New York Authority.
 When he died in 1933, his funeral services were held at St. Aedan’s.

 After the completion of the new church and rectory of St. Aedan’s, Father McGinley oversaw the continued development of the parish and the details of the church until his death on April 24, 1936.
 His name and work became synonymous with the extended parish neighborhood along Bergen Avenue.
+In 1942 the church purchased the former site of the Fourth Regiment Armory on Bergen Avenue for a playground.
 A plaque, remembering Monsignor Roger McGinley as “priest and patriot” was placed at the corner of Bergen Avenue and McGinley Square in 1968.